chiragsakhuja/lc3tools/docs/README.md

 [downloading/installing guide](DownloadingAndInstalling.pdf) and the
 [beginniner's usage guide](GuideToUsingLC3Tools.pdf).

-Instructors trying to develop auto-graders or students trying to develop unit tests will need to [build from source](README.md#building-from-source) and use the [command line utilities](README.md#additional-information).
-The details on developing auto-graders/unit can be found in the [testing framework document](TEST.md).
+Instructors or any interested students trying to develop unit tests will need to [build from source](README.md#building-from-source) and use the [command line utilities](README.md#additional-information).
+The details on developing unit tests can be found in the [testing framework document](TEST.md).

 ## Downloading Releases
 Pre-built GUI packages for Windows, macOS, and Linux can be found in the